 In a car, you can basically do nothing.
 The only thing you can do is listen to music or listen to the radio.
 Some people also listen to an audiobook.
 Personally, I hate the radio.
 There is nothing even remotely interesting on the Swiss radio and I really cannot listen to popular music.
 So I only listen to my music on CDs and very rarely to the news.
 I want to try to listen to audiobooks in the future.

-In a bus, you can do much more things.
+On the bus (or the train), you can do many more things.
 What I generally do in a bus is read a book.
 You can also play your phone and listen to music.
 You can even work if you want.
 If you have an easy sleep, you could even nap.
 Basically, you can do all you could do in a car and much more as well.
 You do not have to focus on the road.

-Overall, you can do much more things with your time in public transportation.
+Overall, you can do many more things with your time in public transportation.
 So the winner is the bus.